 Ron was a shopper at Western Market before he joined the staff in 2014.
 The Arizona native and Detroit resident said he enjoys “working with plants and flowers and educating people who have never gardened before.”

-Regardless of your level of experience, Ron will recommend what might work best for your home, yard – or as a gift for Mother’s Day.
+Regardless of your level of experience, Ron will recommend gardening tips that might work best for your home, yard – or as a gift for Mother’s Day.

 “We typically open early in May,” he said.
 “It is a good time to start plants inside until the weather warms up.